Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Constraining the formation channel of EMRIs

-So far, we have assumed that each candidate host galaxy has the same probability of hosting an EMRI, whether it is a normal galaxy or an AGN.
-Now we drop the assumption and use the statistical framework described in Section \ref{sec:Poisson_framework} to constrain $f_{\rm agn}$, which is the fraction of EMRIs which reside in AGNs.
-To account for the random fluctuation of the AGN number density in the Universe, we use Monte-Carlo simulations to estimate the background distribution $P_{\rm bg}(\lambda)$ of the likelihood ratio $\lambda$ in Equation (\ref{eq:likeli-ratio}).
-We assume that $100$ EMRIs will be detected by the TianQin+LISA network \citep[the number is expected to be reached with 5 years of detecting under most population models, except for the M5, M8, and M11 models, see][]{2020PhRvD.102f3016F}.
-For example, several background distributions for different $f_{\rm agn}$ are shown in Figure \ref{fig:Pbg_P-lambda} as the dashed lines.
-In addition, to account for the randomness in simulated realizations, we also estimate the probability distribution $P(\lambda)$ through several times of independent simulations, as shown by the solid lines in Figure \ref{fig:Pbg_P-lambda}.
-We can see that the variation of $P(\lambda)$ is more significant than $P_{\rm bg}(\lambda)$ as $f_{\rm agn}$ increases, this is because the variation of $P(\lambda)$ is caused by a combination of changes in the value of $f_{\rm agn}$ and the numbers of candidate host AGNs $\{ N_{{\rm agn},i} \}$ whereas the variation of $P_{\rm bg}(\lambda)$ is only caused by the change of $f_{\rm agn}$.
-Since the statistical significance mainly depends on the number of GW sources, we denote $N_{{\rm GW},3\sigma}^{\rm threshold}$ as the minimum number of detected EMRIs that is required to reject the null hypothesis at a significance level of $3\sigma$, and we study its dependence on the value of $f_{\rm agn}$.
+So far, we have assumed that each candidate host galaxy has the same probability of hosting an EMRI, be it a normal galaxy or an AGN.
+Now we drop this assumption and use the statistical framework described in Section \ref{sec:Poisson_framework} to constrain $f_{\rm agn}$, which is the fraction of EMRIs which reside in AGNs.
+Since the statistical significance increases with the number of GW sources, we denote $N_{{\rm GW},3\sigma}^{\rm threshold}$ as the minimum number of detected EMRIs that is required to reject the null hypothesis at a significance level of $3\sigma$, and we study its dependence on the value of $f_{\rm agn}$.